 'The body without the mind and soul would react, in a perfunctory manner and be extremely futile in action'.

-'In philosophy, the body is a physical vessel that exceeds the simplicity of flesh and bones, since it is linked to the mind and soul, as a singular component of a larger constitution'.
+'In philosophy, the body is a physical vessel that exceeds the simplicity of flesh and bones, because it is linked to the mind and soul, as a singular component of a larger constitution'.

 'I have for some time now attempted to understand the concept of the body, mind and soul and its correlation, and what I have discovered is the fact that the body is the authenticity of life'.